 Chilli Crab.
 In the evening, I go for an industrious dinner with a Korean, an Indonesian, a Thai, a Japanese, a Vietnamese and an American colleague.
 Sitting around a circular table, we use increasingly greasy steel tools and fingers to wrestle free the sticky tomato sauce-sweetened, stir-fried mud crab meat.
 Listed as number 35 on the World’s 50 most delicious foods compiled by CNN Go in 2011, it’s not the most sociable thing to eat – everyone is busy catching the best claws in the pot and working hard and unskilled to get rid of the thick shell.
 Anyway, we do have quite a lot of fun in the process, and do take quite a few breaks to chat while sipping our ice-cold Australian sauvignon blanc.
 Walk home along the river together in the sunset (dinner was very early), awfully romantic.

 Luxe Brunch.
 On Friday morning I go back to Luxe for a hearty breakfast with a Danish girl I met the week after I got here but haven’t seen since because she and her boyfriend have been travelling so much, to Tokyo, Denmark and Sydney.
-The friend of one of my close friends, she’s very funny and we have a good time talking about career and travel dreams, and about all the things we want to do and see in Singapore, continuing the conversation as we walk through Chinatown to work downtown.
+She’s very funny and we have a good time talking about career and travel dreams, and about all the things we want to do and see in Singapore, continuing the conversation as we walk through Chinatown to work downtown.

 Barista in the Office.
 On Friday we have a professional barista making coffee for everyone in the pantry.
 That’s the only truly uplifting thing about that day.